 Optimizely uses Microsoft SQL Server to store content and other information created in the system.
 All database editions including SQL Azure are supported.
 A database with the Optimizely schema is automatically created when creating new sites from the Visual Studio integration.
 Each version of the database schema targets a specific version of Optimizely.

-Optimizely solutions are conveniently developed using Windows, SQL Server, and Visual Studio from Microsoft.
-Optimizely also provides a set of Visual Studio extension templates, to speed up website development.
+Optimizely solutions are conveniently developed using SQL Server, and Visual Studio or Visual Studio Code from Microsoft.
+Optimizely also provides a set of dotnet templates, to speed up website development.

 An Optimizely solution can be hosted in the cloud or on-premise.
 Cloud-based solutions are a cost-efficient way to manage websites, as these will dynamically scale out and in again depending on traffic volume, and the cost is based on usage and number of running instances.
 You can manage your cloud-based solutions yourself, or use Optimizely DXP.